galaxyproject/training-material/topics/ecology/tutorials/remote-sensing/tutorial.md

 - How to get spectral and biodiversity indicators from remote sensing data ?
 - Which kind of ecosystem are you studying ? global or canopy data ?
 objectives:
-- Getting Sentinel 2 data and reformating them in a generalize way
+- Getting Sentinel 2 data and reformatting them in a generalized way
 - Computing spectral indices such as the NDVI
-- Calculating and vizualizing biodiversity indicators
+- Calculating and visualizing biodiversity indicators
 - Comparing with in-situ data
 time_estimation: 48H
 key_points: